kgdunn/pid-book/univariate-review/univariate-review.rst

 	Does the number of visits in the `website traffic <http://datasets.connectmv.com/info/website-traffic>`_ data set follow a normal distribution?
 If so, what are the parameters for the distribution?
 What is the likelihood that you will have between 10 and 30 visits to the website?

 .. answer::
+	:fullinclude: no
+	:short: These data are normally distributed according to the qq-plot.

 	.. literalinclude:: code/website-visits-univariate.R
 		:language: s
 		:lines: 1-19